Every other Wednesday at 1:00 PM

 April 19, 2019 at 7:30 PM, Faulkner Performing Art Center

-Iraqi oud virtuoso and composer Rahim Alhaj is joined by Iranian santour maestro Sourena Sefati and Palestinian-American, Arabic percussion master Issa Malluf.
-The trio perform AlHaj’s intricate compositions, delicately combining traditional Iraqi maqams with contemporary styling and influence.
+Iraqi oud virtuoso and composer Rahim Alhaj was joined by Iranian santour maestro Sourena Sefati and Palestinian-American, Arabic percussion master Issa Malluf.
+The trio performed AlHaj’s intricate compositions, delicately combining traditional Iraqi maqams with contemporary styling and influence.

 April 18, 2019 at 6:00 PM, Fayetteville Public Library

-Renoun oud player, composer, and social activist Rahim AlHaj will discuss his struggles as a musician and a political refugee.
+Renoun oud player, composer, and social activist Rahim AlHaj discussed his struggles as a musician and a political refugee.

 April 11, 2019 in the Arkansas Union (5th floor)

 Featuring a diverse range of less commonly taught languages including Arabic, Chinese, Japanese and Russian.
-Students in these programs will present their original speeches to a panel of judges, and top contestants in each program will receive awards.
+Students in these programs presented their original speeches to a panel of judges, and top contestants in each program received awards.

 April 5, 2019 at 4:30 PM, GEAR 26